 Baby Bok Choy with Warm Garlic-Soy Dressing is the refreshing and savory side you’ve been looking for!
 Crisp-tender baby bok choy are lightly sauteed, and then paired with an Asian-style sauce of fresh garlic, soy sauce, sesame oil, and sriracha.

-An Easy, Healthy Bok Choy Side Dish
+Healthy Baby Bok Choy Side Dish

 You know how it is.
 You’re walking through the produce section, grabbing a bell pepper here, a bag of potatoes there… and then you see them.
 Literally the cutest vegetable in existence (sorry, radishes).
 That’s right, I’m talking about baby bok choy!